unification-com/docs/src/mainchain/guides/cloud/install-gc.md

 Give your VM instance a suitable name.

 1. Under "Machine Configuration", leave "General purpose" selected, along with "N1" for Series.
-2. For "Machine Type", select "`g1-small"`
+2. For "Machine Type", we recommend at least `e2-medium`
 3. In the "Boot Disk" section click the "Change" button
 4. Select "CentOS" as the operating system, and "CentOS 7" as the version Leave the disk size as default.
 Click the "Select" button.